archanray/archanray.github.io/_pages/resume.md

 ## Service

-* I helped organize the weekly [Machine Learning and Friends Lunch](http://ds.cs.umass.edu/mlfl) for a year.
+* I helped organize the weekly [Machine Learning and Friends Lunch](http://ds.cs.umass.edu/mlfl) between Fall 2018-Fall 2019.
 Please consider giving a talk!
+* I have served as a steward for the [Graduate Employee Organisation](https://www.geouaw.org/) between Fall 2017-Fall 2018.
+* I also mentored/worked with masters students in Fall 2018.
 * I have served as a reviewer for the following:
   * IEEE Transactions on Image Processing
   * NeurIPS 2019 Workshop Sets & Partitions